List of cults of personality: Tunisia

+Former president Zine El Abidine Ben Ali who ousted Bourgiba and ruled for more than 20 years before fleeing the country during the 2011 revolution, had established a personality cult of his own.
+Portraits of him could be seen on buildings and crossroads throughout the whole country.

 Turkey

+Republicans

 In Turkey, founder of the Turkish Republic Mustafa Kemal Atatürk is commemorated by a myriad of memorials throughout the country, such as the Atatürk International Airport in Istanbul, the Atatürk Bridge over the Golden Horn (Haliç), the Atatürk Dam, and Atatürk Stadium.
 His titles include Great Leader (Ulu Önder), Eternal Commander (Ebedî Başkomutan), Head Teacher (Başöğretmen), and Eternal Chief (Ebedî Şef).
 Atatürk statues have been erected in all Turkish cities by the Turkish Government, and most towns have their own memorial to him.
 His face and name are seen and heard everywhere in Turkey; his portrait can be seen in all public buildings, in all schools and classrooms, on all school textbooks, on all Turkish lira banknotes, and in the homes of many Turkish families.

-At the exact time of Atatürk's death, on every 10 November, at 09:05, most vehicles and people in the country's streets pause for one minute in remembrance.
+At the exact time of Atatürk's death, on every November 10, at 09:05, most vehicles and people in the country's streets pause for one minute in remembrance.
 In 1951, the Turkish Parliament issued a law (5816) outlawing insults to his reminiscence (hatırasına alenen hakaret) or destruction of objects representing him, which is still in force.
-A government website was created to denounce the websites that violate this law, and the Turkish government as of 2011 has filters in place to block websites deemed to contain materials insulting to his memory.
+There is a government website that is aimed at denouncing different kinds of crimes found on the internet, including with the 8th element crimes committed against Atatürk (Atatürk aleyhine işlenen suçlar).
+The Turkish government as of 2025 has filters in place to block websites deemed to contain materials insulting to his memory.

 The start of Atatürk's cult of personality is placed in the 1920s when the first statues started being built.
 The idea of Atatürk as the "father of the Turks" is ingrained in Turkish politics and politicians in that country are evaluated in relation to his cult of personality.
 The persistence of the phenomenon of Atatürk's personality cult has become an area of deep interest to scholars.

 Atatürk impersonators are also seen around Turkey much after Atatürk's death to preserve what is called the "world's longest-running personality cult".

+Monarchists

 Ottoman sultans Mehmed the Conqueror and Abdul Hamid II have cults of personality created by religious conservatives and Islamists.
-They associate the policies of these statesmen with their "piety".

-In recent years there has been a growing cult of personality in modern Turkey around current President of Turkey Recep Tayyip Erdoğan.

-The cults created for the sultans and Erdoğan are kept alive by devout Muslims who oppose secular lifestyle and secularist ideas.
+The cults created for the sultans are kept alive by devout Muslims who oppose secular lifestyle and secularist ideas.
+Scholars have attributed a resurgence in Abdul Hamid's personality cult an attempt to check Atatürk's established image as the founder of modern Turkey.

+In recent years there has been a growing cult of personality in Turkey around current President Recep Tayyip Erdoğan.